 TAX SEASON 2016 FOR INDIVIDUALS

-1 July 2016 is the start of the 2016 Tax Season for Individuals.
+2016 Tax Season for Individuals is now open from 1 July 2016.
 Be ready.
 We’re ready, South Africa.
 Let’s make our country great.

 During Tax Season, you need to submit your income tax return (ITR12) so we can reconcile the tax on your income and the tax-deductible expenses for the year of assessment (1 March 2015 - 29 February 2016).
 This may, in some cases, result in a refund.